Search

 Psychologists often work collaboratively with general practitioners and psychiatrists to provide coordinated, ethical, and person-centred care for people experiencing PTSD or Complex PTSD.

-Psychological therapy is usually the first line of treatment [4].
-Medication may be considered when symptoms remain severe despite therapy, when there are co-occurring conditions such as anxiety or depression, or when a person is temporarily unable or unwilling to engage in therapy.
+Psychological therapy is usually the first-line treatment [4].
+Medication may be considered when symptoms remain severe despite therapy, when there are co-occurring conditions such as depression or anxiety, or when a person is temporarily unable or unwilling to engage in therapy.

 Medication does not process trauma directly, but it may reduce symptom intensity and create greater capacity to engage in psychological treatment.